tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

     ##              cmdlist: 18 | Pending: 18
     ##

-Note that the workflow status is *Pending*, which means the workflow object has been constructed in R. However, we did not execute the workflow yet.
+Note that the workflow status for the new step is *Pending*, which means the workflow object has been constructed in R. However, it has not been executed yet.

 Several accessor methods are available to explore the *`SYSargsList`* object.
 Of particular interest is the *`cmdlist()`* method.
 It constructs the system commands for running command-line software as specified by a given *`.cwl`* file combined with the paths to the input samples (*e.g.* FASTQ files), here provided